Gearzly/stich-live/memory-bank/architect.md

 ## Design Considerations

+- Firebase Functions have cold start latency for WebSocket alternatives
+- Firestore has query limitations that may require denormalization for advanced search
+- Firebase Storage pricing for screenshot and file management at scale
+- Custom claims have a 1000 character limit for role data
+- Real-time database vs Firestore trade-offs for chat features
+- Security rule complexity for multi-tenant enterprise features
+- Rate limiting implementation using Firebase Functions quotas

 - TypeScript strict mode compatibility with exactOptionalPropertyTypes
 - Service layer scalability and maintainability
 - Firebase SDK integration and type safety